-The national outfit of the Manchu ethnic group is the qipao.
+The preferred traditional outfit of the Manchu ethnic group is the qipao.
 This outfit features a round collar and an open front.
 Large openings on either side of the hem were traditionally decorated with ornaments like buckles and belts.

-Women, in particular, would spend time embroidering the robe and ornamenting it.
+Women, in particular, would spend time embroidering their robes and ornamenting it.
 Long robes and baggy sleeves added an air of grace and enhanced their natural slenderness while shoes were high heeled to add to their height.

-In traditional Manchu society, elders are everything.
-Ancestors and the elders of the village were accorded a high level of respect, and during festivals the people would have ancestor worship ceremonies.
+In traditional Manchu society, elders had the priority.
+Ancestors and the elders of the village were accorded a high level of respect, and during festivals, the people would have ancestor worship ceremonies.

 Another taboo has to deal with the west.
-This direction is thought of as superior to the Manchu people so lower members of society cannot sit on the west kang.
+They think this direction is superior, so lower members of society cannot sit on the west kang (heated platform in a house).
 Young people and commoners were especially bound by this taboo.

 Singing at the Banjin Festival

-On the 13th day of the tenth month in the Chinese calendar, the Manchu ethnic group celebrates the Banjin Festival.
+On the 13th day of the tenth month in the Chinese calendar, some Manchu people celebrate the Banjin Festival.
 This festival commemorates the day in 1635 when Emperor Huangtaiji announced the name of the Manchu who would replace Nuzhen.
 The Manchu people feel that this naming day was the birth of the Manchu.
 During the Banjin Festival, people dress up in traditional costumes and spend the day singing and dancing to celebrate.

 Beijing was the Qing Dynasty capital for 268 years.
 Most of the Qing Dynasty highlights are there.
 These include: